thomasabishop/eolas/Databases/GraphQL/Apollo/Using_arguments_with_Apollo_Client.md

 const trackId = "xyz";

 const { loading, error, data } = useQuery(GET_TRACK, {
+  variables: {
-  variables: trackId,
+    id: trackId,
+  },
 });
 ```

-Note that in contrast to the [simple example](/Databases/GraphQL/Apollo/Apollo_Client.md#query-constants) because we are using variables, we have to pass-in an additional object with the query constant that specifies our variables.
+Note that in contrast to the [simple example](/Databases/GraphQL/Apollo/Apollo_Client.md#query-constants) because we are using variables, we have to pass-in an additional options object with the query constant that specifies our variables.

-// TODO: Find examples of using more than one variable.